-This page is for the beginning crossdresser who although they may have been experimenting with dressing up as a woman has never fully dressed as one.
-The information on this page is intended to get the beginner started the right way avoiding problems by addressing them up front.
+Crossdressing 101 is the theme for this page dedicated to the beginning crossdresser.
+Although they may have been experimenting with dressing up as a woman has never fully dressed as one.
+The information on this Crossdressing 101 page is intended to get the beginner started the right way avoiding problems by addressing them up front.

 The figure shape that you create with these forms will be your dress size and all of the clothing that you buy will be based on this decision so get it right.
 To look right it must be proportioned correctly so that you are more believable.
 The breasts should be large enough for a woman of your height and weight.
 Hips should be about the same width as you shoulders or slightly smaller.
 Women are more athletic today than 50 years ago so the have smaller hips.
 The FEMININE SHAPE FOR CROSSDRESSERS page on this site will show you how to get the correct figure.

-Makeup is the next step in creating that feminine illusion and where the real fun starts but, it is a very important step and there is much to learn if you want to look your best.
+Makeup is the next step in Crossdressing 101 for creating that feminine illusion and where the real fun starts.
+It is a very important step and there is much to learn if you want to look your best.
 There is a lot more to it than just putting it on the same stuff in the same place a woman does.
-The proper makeup with in the correct shades will do wonders for your presentation.
+The proper crossdressing makeup with in the correct shades will do wonders for your presentation.

 Your foundation is the key and it must match your skin complexion or tone.
 That’s why they call it foundation, duh!
 The best way to find what you need is to have a makeup artist do it for you like the gals as MAC or Sephora.
-You can level with them and tell them that you want to crossdress and they will do your whole palette or foundation, blush, lipstick, mascara, eye shadow and setting powder.
+You can level with them and tell them that you want to do crossdressing.
+They will do your whole palette or foundation, blush, lipstick, mascara, eye shadow and setting powder.

 You can also tell them that you are doing a play, Halloween or something else like that.
 They will know it’s a lie and they will do your whole palette or foundation, blush, lipstick, mascara, eye shadow and setting powder anyway.